-Luciano is the chief investment officer at Menhaden Capital Management LLP.
+Luciano is an investment manager at Menhaden Capital Management LLP.
 Before joining Menhaden Capital Management LLP, Luciano was a Director of Barclays Capital in the Capital Markets division where he ran the credit trading operations for Brazil out of São Paulo.
 Before Barclays, Luciano was a Director of Dresdner Kleinwort in London.
 There he focused mainly on Infrastructure, Utilities and Real Estate assets as head of the Illiquids Credit group.